thecalibribody/rolla2/README.md

 # ROLLA 2

-## Proper Version of my ROLLA script I made when I started university.
+## Proper Version of my ROLLA script.
+The old one I made years ago.

 ### Purpose:
-A command line based dice rolling software.
+A command line-based dice-rolling software.

 Written with JavaScript.